 Our purpose-built team has over a decade of experience working together, designing and implementing impact investment strategies.
 We apply a research-intensive approach based on our extensive knowledge of technology, public policy and capital markets to identify high impact opportunities.

 Mark Cirilli leads MissionPoint’s overall strategy and chairs the firm’s investment committee.
-In addition, Mark serves as a managing director and is member of the investment committee for MissionPoint Capital Partners, a private equity firm he cofounded that specializes in clean energy and that is an affiliate of MissionPoint Partners.
-Mark currently serves on the boards of Hannon Armstrong (NYSE ticker: HASI), ReCommunity Holdings, MPH Energy Holdings, Just Greens (DBA AeroFarms) and is a board observer for OptiRTC.
-Prior to forming MissionPoint, Mark served as Chief Investment Officer of Marshall Street Management, a private family office and was a Founder and Managing Partner of MSM Capital Partners, LLC, where he developed and executed the firm’s investment strategy in clean technology and environmental finance sectors.
-Prior to Marshall Street, he held Chief Financial Officer and operating positions at a retail franchise and at Cannondale Corporation, a publicly traded bicycle manufacturer.
-In addition, Mark was with Coopers & Lybrand’s Financial Advisory Services Group where he provided due diligence and transactions services support to Fortune 500 Companies’ mergers and acquisitions activities.
-Mark has extensive experience in investment management, corporate finance, accounting and business operations.
+In addition, Mark serves as the Managing Director and is the chair of the investment committee for MissionPoint Capital Partners, an affiliated private equity firm he cofounded that specializes in clean energy and financing the transition to a low carbon economy.
+Mark has led investments in and helped build a wide range of transformational, impact-driven businesses including Hannon Armstrong (NYSE ticker: HASI), Voltaix (sold to Air Liquide), SunEdison (sold to MEMC), Recommunity (sold to Republic), and Aerofarms.
+In addition, Mark is a Co-founder of Capshift a turnkey impact investment management platform aimed at enabling the $120b Donor Advised Fund to access the impact investment market.
+Mark sits on a number of private impact-driven company boards and serves on a number of investment committees, including chairing the investment committee for an impact focused private family office.
+Prior to forming MissionPoint, Mark served as Chief Investment Officer of Marshall Street Management, a private family office of an impact investment pioneer, Jesse Fink.
+Mark was also with Coopers & Lybrand’s Financial Advisory Services Group where he provided due diligence and transactions services support to Fortune 500 Companies’ mergers and acquisitions activities.
 Mark earned an MBA with Distinction from Columbia University and a BA in Accounting and Economics from Fordham University.

 Len Nero is MissionPoint's Chief Financial Officer and Chief Compliance Officer.
 Len joined MissionPoint in early 2007 after working as a vice president at Goldman, Sachs & Co where he was a member of the Investment Management Division's Private Equity Group which managed over $20 billion in private equity funds, direct investments and secondary transactions.
 At Goldman Sachs, Len and his team spent over seven years with primary responsibilities translating to acting Chief Financial Officer.
 Prior to Goldman Sachs, Len provided due diligence and transactions services at Primedia Inc, a subsidiary of Kohlberg Kravis Roberts & Co, where he worked on a broad range of mergers, acquisitions and divestitures.
 In addition, Len started his career at Coopers & Lybrand as a business assurance associate where he focused on audit and advisory services for financial service clients, primarily "bulge bracket" investment banks.
 Len earned a BS, summa cum laude, in Accounting and Finance from Fordham University and is a Certified Public Accountant (inactive status).